PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "But you can't be friends with such as I. I am beneath you."

 "What?
 Don't be ridiculous.
 Beneath me.
 I know good people, and you Samga, you are good, uh, Orcle?
 Whatever, c'mon.
 I still got a lady to rescue."

+# Boltac unleashes the coins #

+I've come back to do you in.

+"Oh have you now."

+"That's a fact."

+"Well, oh my heavens.
+Let us ignore the fact that I can strike you down at my leisure.
+Perhaps with bolt of lightning, or a spell of transmogrify, have you forgotten about the horde or Orc's I have at my disposal."

+"You know, I don't think those Orc's are going to be much help to you?
+But you can call them."

+* Bolt after bolt lancing into Boltac.

+Relan comes up at the end, and stabs the Wizard, giving Boltac time

+I die a hero.

+"En-henh," said Boltac.
+"Maybe we should hold out for a better offer."